rei/rei-cedar-docs/docs/components/input/README.md

             ],
             "events": [
               {
-                "description": "All event listeners are passed through to/from the component."
+                "description": "All event listeners are passed through to the <input> element."
               }
             ]
           }